MeredithBubierRoss/recipe_finder/user_stories.md

 [] Authenticated user clicks link for favorites
 [] Authenticated user sees favorites list
 [] Authenticated user clicks recipe name and is taken to recipe show page

+As a user
+I want to sign into my account
+And add a new recipe to my personal cookbook

+[] User goes to personal cookbook, sees list of recipes [] User adds a new recipe to personal cookbook
+[] User can favorite a recipe they like
+[] User fills out form incorrectly, sees error messages

+As a user
+I want to sign into my account
+And add a new recipe to the global cookbook

+[X] User goes to global cookbook, sees list of recipes [X] User adds a new recipe to global cookbook
+[X] User fills out form incorrectly, sees error messages